CollinsEM/GradientClusteronDemo1D/README.md

 (false-positive), and cyan for failure to detect the target pattern (false-negative).

-The learning rules for the synaptic weights and positions follows that described in <a href="https://doi.org/10.1371/journal.pcbi.1009015">
+The learning rules for the synaptic weights and positions follow that described in <a href="https://doi.org/10.1371/journal.pcbi.1009015">
 this paper</a> by Toviah Moldwin, et.al.

+TODO: Add GUI elements that would allow the user to manipulate some of the more interesting parameters.